tracim/tracim/backend/README.md

     pip install -e ".[dev]"

-If you want to use PostgreSQL, MySQL or other database engines than the default one (SQLite), you need to install python driver for those databases that are supported by SQLAlchemy.
+If you want to use PostgreSQL, MySQL(8.0.1+) or MariaDB(10.3+) database engine instead of the default one (SQLite), you need to install python driver for those databases that are supported by SQLAlchemy.

-For PostgreSQL and MySQL, those are shortcuts to install Tracim with test and specific driver.
+For PostgreSQL and MariaDB/MySQL, those are shortcuts to install Tracim with test and specific driver.

 For PostgreSQL:

     pip install -e ".[dev,postgresql]"

-For mySQL:
+For MySQL/MariaDB:

     pip install -e ".[dev,mysql]"